Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Eigenvalue approximation

 If $\bfx$ is a normalized iTR, the evaluation of the Rayleigh quotient only requires multiplying the matrix $\Mt$ \eqref{eq:iTR-rq-Mt} from the left and right, respectively, with the left and right dominant eigenvectors of its corresponding transfer matrix $T_X$.
 In case $\bfx$ is given in canonical form, the Rayleigh quotient simplifies further because there is no need to compute the left and right dominant eigenvectors of the transfer matrix, see \lemref{lem:can-tf-matrix-eigv}.

-\begin{corollary}[Canonical Rayleigh quotient] Let $\bfx$ be a normalized iTR in canonical form as defined in \defref{def:iTR-can} and its corresponding canonical transfer matrices as in \defref{def:can-tf-matrix}.
-Then the Rayleigh quotient associated with the infinite dimensional matrix $\bH$ \eqref{eq:H} can be represented by
+\begin{corollary}[Canonical iTR Rayleigh quotient] Let $\bfx$ be a normalized iTR in canonical form as in \defref{def:iTR-can} and its corresponding canonical transfer matrices as in \defref{def:can-tf-matrix}.
+Then the iTR Rayleigh quotient associated with the infinite-dimensional matrix $\bH$ \eqref{eq:H} can be computed as follows